csexton/fixie-rails/README.md

 # Installation

+Add the following to your Gemfile and run `bundle update`:

+    gem 'fixie-rails', '~> 1.0'

 For Rails 3.1 and greater, the fixie.js will be added to the asset pipeline and available for you to use.
 Add the following line to the app/assets/javascripts/application.js file.

     //= require fixie